East Coast Australia is one of the most iconic places to go backpacking.

 “Coolie” and Tweed Heads border the NSW and QLD divide – at certain times of the year one side of the town has an hours time difference from the other!
 It’s also the home of the annual Quiksilver Pro where the crème de la crème of surf descend on the town to surf The Kirra Superbank and Snapper Rocks.
 2 x world champion Mick Fanning also calls this place home.

 If you want a town that epitomises the Aussie beach lifestyle Byron is it.
 This bustling coastal town is situated on the most easterly point of Oz and is border by heaps of surf breaks and beaches – from the iconic Pass through to Broken Heads, Main Beach and The Wreck and is easily my favourite stop along East Coast Australia.

 The town itself is full of alternative cultures, hippie markets and a wide range of accommodation (check out Aquarius Hostel) – and no visit is complete without dancing on the tables at Cheeky Monkeys!

 If you want something a bit more relaxing and cheap you could always just relax to the sound on bongos and digeridoos on the beach under a gorgeous Byron Bay sunset.

 Check out my Ultimate Backpackers Guide To Byron Bay for heaps more info!

-I only discovered Yamba recently but I quickly decided that it was the hidden gem of Australias East Coast.
+I only discovered Yamba recently but I quickly decided that it was the hidden gem of East Coast Australia.
 It has such a laid back and friendly vibe but most importantly it’s ram packed full of gorgeous, empty beaches and world class surf.
 If you’re looking to relax and top up you tan or put some serious time into improving your surfing skills then this is the place to head.